paulsavala/Introduction-to-Data-Science/README.md

 11. Working with large datasets

 The textbook is open source and you are free to modify it as needed.
 If you find errors or have suggestions or changes or improvements, please contact me at psavala@stedwards.edu.

+### Building the textbook

+If you would like to build the textbook so that it is viewable in a browser (such as [here](https://paulsavala.github.io/Introduction-to-Data-Science/ch_01.html)) you can do so using the Python package [Jupyter Book](https://jupyterbook.org/intro.html).
+To do so, first clone this repository.
+Then install Jupyter book using `pip install jupyter-book`.
+Next, navigate to where you cloned from this repository to (likely a folder named `Introduction-to-Data-Science` and type `jupyter-book build textbook/`.
+Then, follow the instructions shown by Jupyter Book.

 ## Projects